sbrisard/janus/doc/fft.rst

 Discrete Fourier transforms are computed through the Fast Fourier Transform method (FFT) implemented in the `FFTW <http://www.fftw.org/>`_ library.
 Module :mod:`janus.fft` provides a Python wrapper to this C library.
 This module exposes both serial and parallel (MPI) implementations through a unified interface.

-Before we introduce the main methods and functions of the :mod:`janus.fft` module, we would like to mention an important design issue.
+Before the main methods and functions of the :mod:`janus.fft` module are introduced, an important design issue should be mentioned.
 In the present implementation of the module, input data (to be transformed) is not passed directly to FFTW.
 Rather, a local copy is first made, and FFTW then operates on this local copy.
 This allows reusing the same plan to perform many transforms (which is advantageous in the context of iterative solvers).
 This certainly induces a performance hit, which is deemed negligible for transforms of large 2D or 3D arrays.

 ..
 TODO Confirm above point on performance hit.